 Getting help when you need it is important to managing your chronic obstructive pulmonary disease (COPD).
 Family, friends, co-workers and your healthcare team can support you in many ways; psychiatry, individual or group counseling, as well as peer-led support groups can also help you feel less alone, and can teach you tools to manage situations you've never encountered, as well as offer different approaches you may not have thought of before.
 Explore these resources to help you connect with the support you need.

 Social support means you have friends, family and other people to turn to when times are hard.
-When you connect with others, problems seem more management and usually your overall quality of life improves.
+When you connect with others, problems seem more manageable and usually your overall quality of life improves.
 Whether you are having a good day or bad day, chances are someone else has been exactly where you are or wants to lend a helping hand.

 - Lung HelpLine